hut34/gitbookWiki/README.md

 # Welcome to the Hut34 Wiki

-## Where A.I.
-Does Business
+## Powering the Data economy.

+Hut34 is building the tools for the new data economy.
+Security, collection, sharing, and monetisation.

-Hut34 enables A.I., IoT, other digital services and data sets to connect, interact and monetise data, information and knowledge.
+Connecting A.I., Bots, IoT, other digital services and data sets and unlocking the value and insight in your data.

-Creating a shared global superintelligence.
+Towards a global superintelligence.